IepIweidieng/TJAPlayer3/tja.md

 * `#SCROLL <complex-ri-float-scroll-speed-xy>` &mdash; TaikoJiro 2 v0.97, TJAPlayer2 for PC
   * Complex-number&ndash;valued, modeled after the rectangular form of complex number: *x* ± *yi*
   * Notecharts with this type of command are usually referred as *<ruby>複<rt>Fuku</rt> 素<rt>so</rt> 数<rt>suu</rt> 譜<rt>fu</rt> 面<rt>men</rt></ruby>* "Complex number notechart".
-  * The imaginary part of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the top to the bottom of the screen (↓).
+  * The imaginary component of `<complex-ri-float-scroll-speed-xy>` specifies the vertical scrolling speed from the top to the bottom of the screen (↓).
 The unit is the same as `<float-scroll-speed-x>`.
 * `#SCROLL 0`
   * The behavior is *unspecified*.
 * *Proposal*: `#SCROLL <value>bpm`